shu223/iOS8-Sampler/README.md

 JUST BUILD basically, however please note below:

-###Schemes

-- Use "iOS8Sampler" Scheme for DEVICES.
-- Use "iOS8SamplerSimulator" Scheme for SIMULATORS

-This is because Metal can't be compiled for Simulators.
-When you have build error, try to delete the Derived Data:

-`/Users/shuichi/Library/Developer/Xcode/DerivedData/iOS8Sampler-{xxxxxxxxxx}`

 ###Provisioning Profile

 When try the HealthKit or HomeKit examples, you have to use a provisioning profile for which HealthKit or HomeKit are enabled.